akrone-hach/awesome/README.md

 - [Cloudflare's LavaRand RNG](https://blog.cloudflare.com/lavarand-in-production-the-nitty-gritty-technical-details/) - Technical dive into Cloudflare's LavaRand RNG
 - [Software Analysis through Reverse Engineering](https://www.geoffchappell.com/about/analysis.htm) - General info about revserve engineering software
 - [Kali Linux on Windows 10](https://whitedome.com.au/re4son/voodoo-kali/) - When you got windows you can still play
-- [Raspi Post mortem analysis](http://jakob.space/blog/investigating-a-shellbot-aa-infection.html) - This is a great write up of a Raspberry pi that was compromised on home network
+- [Raspi Post mortem analysis](http://jakob.space/blog/investigating-a-shellbot-aa-infection.html) - This is a great write up of a Raspberry pi that was compromised on a home network
 - [Huge list of papers on Fuzzing](https://github.com/wcventure/FuzzingPaper) - A large collection of papers on fuzzing
 - [Infosect Blog](https://blog.infosectcbr.com.au/) - Infosect is a hackerspace in Canberra Austrailia.
 The blog has a lot of detailed posts describing various attacks and exploits around Linux.
 The blog may be hard to navigate.
 YMMV
 - [Personal Security Checklist](https://github.com/Lissy93/personal-security-checklist) - Improve your personal security and privacy with these tips